TL;DR

 User story mapping is a product planning technique introduced by Jeff Patton in 2005.
 The core idea: organize user activities horizontally (the "backbone" of the product experience) and break each activity into stories below it.
 Teams prioritize stories vertically — the top row of each activity forms the minimum viable product.
 Horizontal swimlanes define release scope.

 The technique became a cornerstone of agile product development because it solves a real problem: flat backlogs lose context.
 When you see 200 tickets in Jira, you lose the thread of what users are actually trying to do.
-A story map restores the narrative.
-It helps cross-functional teams — PMs, designers, developers — align on what they're building and why.
+A story map restores the narrative — as Patton later detailed in his O'Reilly book User Story Mapping (2014), the method helps cross-functional teams — PMs, designers, developers — align on what they're building and why.

 The current landscape of user story mapping software divides into three categories.
 Dedicated tools like StoriesOnBoard, FeatureMap, and Avion provide canvas-based mapping with Jira/GitHub integrations.
 Whiteboard tools like Miro, Mural, and FigJam are used for collaborative discovery workshops.
 Jira add-ons like Easy Agile TeamRhythm bring mapping into the delivery tool.
 All of these tools address the discovery and documentation layer.
 None of them address the codebase layer.

 That gap matters more now than it did in 2005.
+With 87% of agile teams using Scrum and user stories as their primary requirements format, the disconnect between story maps and codebases affects most software teams.
 AI coding agents execute user stories literally.
 "As a user, I want to reset my password" tells Claude Code nothing about your email service, your token model, or your existing auth middleware.
 The story map helped you align on what to build.
 It doesn't help your AI agent understand how to build it in your specific codebase.
+Ai project planning that starts from the codebase — rather than a blank canvas — is what bridges that gap.
 That's the problem Tekk solves.